webmasterkai/wayoffthegrid/docs/orientation/9-electrical.md

 7. Turn on "CHARGER INVERTER" and "SHIPS POWER" breakerS.
 All power is routed through the inverter first.
 9. Turn on remaining breakers as needed.

-## Charging batteries with shore power
+#### Charging batteries with shore power

-1. Follow steps above for connecting to shore power.
+1. Follow steps for connecting to shore power.
 1. Use mounted iPad at nav station or any device connected to the TWIG wireless network to visit the [Victron Venus](http://beaglebone.lan) website.
-1. Select "MultiPlus 12/3000/120-50 120V" from the Device List.
+1. Select "MultiPlus 24 V / 3000 W" from the Device List.
 (If necessary push the return key and/or use the left arrow first.)
 1. Select "Switch" and change to "Charger Only" or "On" (inverter + charger).
 2. There is a built in delay.
 Battery charging will begin about 20 seconds after activated.
-3. When the inverter is operating in battery charging mode, DC is being supplied to your batteries and also to run any 12V DC loads at the same time.
+3. When the inverter is operating in battery charging mode, DC is being supplied to your batteries and also to run any DC loads at the same time.
 Battery voltage and charging amperage being supplied by the unit is indicated on the overview page viewable by pushing "esc".

-**Caution**
-Shut down battery charging before starting engine.
-Do not charge batteries using the inverter while the engine is running, as the engine alternator is charging the batteries at this time.

 ## Inverter operation:

-The inverter converts 12 volt DC current from the batteries into 120 volt AC household type current for operation of small appliances.
+The inverter converts DC energy from the batteries into 120 volt AC household type current for operation of small appliances.
 Small TVs, radios, blenders, mixers are usually fine.
 Except for brief periods, operation of the microwave, air conditioning, heat gun, water heater and other high load devices is only recommended when engine or portable generator is running.
 Their loads are extremely high and rapid discharge of the batteries will result.

 The system is set-up so that the air conditioning and hot water tank will function when the inverter is being used.
 This will allow the inverter to supply power when there is excess solar.
 See the inverter owners manual supplied for detailed instructions and other cautions.